Michael A. Taylor Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in MLB.
+- The Guardians pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Guardians' 3.93 team ERA ranks 10th among all league pitching staffs.
+- The Guardians have a 3.89 team ERA that ranks 10th among all MLB pitching staffs.

-- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (57 total, one per game).
+- Guardians pitchers combine to surrender 57 home runs (one per game), the seventh-fewest in baseball.

-- The Guardians will send Civale (1-1) to the mound for his third start of the season.
+- Allen (2-2 with a 2.72 ERA and 43 strikeouts in 39 2/3 innings pitched) gets the start for the Guardians, his eighth of the season.

-- The right-hander last pitched on Friday, April 7 against the Seattle Mariners, when he went 5 2/3 innings, allowing four earned runs while giving up nine hits.
+- The lefty last appeared on Monday against the Baltimore Orioles, when he went seven scoreless innings while giving up three hits.

+- The 24-year-old has put up an ERA of 2.72, with 9.8 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.